What Should I Charge: A Price-Setting Framework for Service Operators

 You’re four years in.
 You’ve built a solid portfolio.
 Clients are happy.
 But every time someone asks your rate, you freeze.

-You tell yourself you’ll research competitor rates.
-You’ll find the “right” formula.
-You’ll figure it out once you have more data.
+You tell yourself you’ll research competitor rates, find the “right” formula, and sort it out once you have more data.

-This isn’t about lacking information.
-Over 70% of freelancers with 3+ years of experience still struggle with pricing—and the ones who fix it don’t do it by finding the perfect formula.
-They fix something you can’t see yet.
+This isn’t an information problem.
+Over 70% of freelancers with 3+ years of experience still struggle with pricing, and the ones who fix it don’t do it by finding a perfect formula—they fix something you can’t see yet.

-Here’s what’s happening: Pricing paralysis isn’t an information problem—it’s a confidence problem disguised as research.
+What’s actually wrong is that you’re waiting to feel ready—and you won’t.
+Here’s what’s really happening: pricing paralysis isn’t an information problem, it’s a confidence problem disguised as research.

 She still picked numbers randomly when clients called.

-The research wasn’t the problem.
-The waiting was.
-She was looking for certainty that doesn’t exist.
-The freelancers charging 5x what she charged weren’t 5x more confident—they just decided to charge it anyway.
+The research wasn’t the problem—the waiting was.
+She was chasing a level of certainty that doesn’t exist, while the freelancers charging 5x her rate weren’t 5x more confident, they had simply decided to charge it anyway.

 Step 1: Write down the rate that makes you uncomfortable

-Not the rate you’d feel good about.
-The rate that makes your stomach drop a little when you think about saying it out loud.
-That discomfort is information—it means you’re probably in the right zone.
+Not the rate you’d feel good about, but the one that makes your stomach drop a little when you imagine saying it out loud, because that discomfort is useful information—it means you’re probably in the right zone.

-For most freelancers undercharging, that number is 30-50% higher than what they currently quote.
+For most undercharging freelancers, that number is 30–50% higher than what they currently quote.

 Step 2: Add 20% to that number

-Why?
-Because you’re calibrated low.
-Your “uncomfortable” is probably market rate.
-Adding 20% puts you where confident freelancers already are.
+You’re calibrated low.
+Your “uncomfortable” is probably market rate, and adding 20% simply puts you where confident freelancers already are.

 Step 3: Quote that to your next three prospects

 Don’t explain.
 Don’t apologize.
-Don’t offer discounts preemptively.
+Don’t offer discounts before anyone even asks.

-Say it out loud right now.
-Ten times.
-Until it sounds like a fact, not a negotiation.
+Say it out loud right now—ten times—until it sounds like a fact, not a

 What you’re testing: